 How do I make better-tasting quinoa?

 Quinoa is really excellent when cooked in vegetable or chicken broth.
-Also, add about 1/4 teaspoon salt to each cup dried quinoa when cooking.
-Try adding other spices aromatics during cooking as well: A clove of smashed garlic, a sprig of fresh rosemary, a dash of black pepper.
+Also, add about 1/2 teaspoon kosher salt to each cup dried quinoa when cooking.
+Try adding other spices and aromatics during cooking as well, like a clove of smashed garlic, a sprig of fresh rosemary, or a dash of black pepper.

 Can I use my rice cooker to make quinoa?

 Yes!
-Just use the 2:1 liquid to quinoa ratio and follow the instructions on your rice cooker.
+Just use the same liquid-to-quinoa ratio and follow the instructions on your rice cooker.

 2-quart saucepan with lid

-4. Add liquid and bring to a boil.
-Stir in the liquid and the salt (if using) and bring to a rolling boil.
+Add liquid and bring to a boil.
+Stir in the water or broth and the salt.
+Bring to a rolling boil.

-5. Lower heat and cook covered for 15 minutes.
-Turn heat down to the lowest setting.
+Lower heat and cook, covered, for 15 minutes.
+Turn the heat down to the lowest setting.
 Cover and cook for 15 minutes.

-6. Let stand covered for 5 minutes.
-After 15 minutes, turn off the heat and remove the pot from the burner.
-Let stand for 5 minutes, covered.
+Let stand, covered, for 5 minutes.
+Remove the pot from heat and let stand for 5 more minutes, covered.
+Don't peek!